-3. Copy the main agent configuration file, which is by default in /opt/mysql/enterprise/agent/etc/mysql-monitor-agent.ini:
+3. Copy the main agent configuration file, which is by default in /opt/mysql/enterprise/agent/ etc/mysql-monitor-agent.ini:

-'''

 shell> cp mysql-monitor-agent.ini mysql-second-agent.ini

-'''

-- 4. Edit the new configuration file, changing the following settings: - Change the mysqld-instance-dir to the new directory that contains the individual MySQL server configuration files. - Change the proxy-address to a different value than the first agent configuration. - Change the proxy-backend-addresses to specify the IP address and MySQL port number for the MySQL server. - Change the agent-uuid to the new value obtained in an earlier step. - Change the log-file parameter to specify a different file to use when logging errors and problems.
-You cannot log to the same file from two different agents. - Change the pid-file parameter to specify the file that holds the process ID of the agent. - 5.
+- 4. Edit the new configuration file, changing the following settings: - Change the mysqld-instance-dir to the new directory for the individual MySQL server configuration files. - Change the proxy-address to a different value than the first agent configuration. - Change the proxy-backend-addresses to specify the IP address and MySQL port number for the MySQL server. - Change the agent-uuid to the new value obtained in an earlier step. - Change the log-file parameter to specify a different file to use when logging errors and problems.
+You cannot log to the same file from two different agents. - Change the pid-file parameter to specify the file in which to store the process ID of the agent. - 5.
 Copy an existing configuration directory and configuration files to the new directory:

-'''

 shell> cp -R etc/instances etc/instances-second

-'''

 - 6. Edit the configuration file, instances/second/agent/agent-instance.ini within the new directory, and set the user, password and either the hostname and port, or socket parameters. - 7.
-With multiple instances, you must start each agent individually, specifying the location of the main configuration file.
+With multiple instances, you start each agent individually, specifying the location of the main configuration file.
 For example, to start the original (default) service:

-'''

-shell> /opt/mysql/enterprise/agent/etc/init.d/mysql-monitor-agent start /opt/mysql/monitor/agent/etc/mysql-
+shell> /opt/mysql/enterprise/agent/etc/init.d/mysql-monitor-agent start /opt/mysql/monitor/agent/etc/mysqlshell> /opt/mysql/enterprise/agent/etc/init.d/mysql-monitor-agent start /opt/mysql/monitor/agent/etc/mysql-

-'''